 Cost data provided by The Rail Cost Adjustment Factor (RCAF) and The All Inclusive Less Fuel (All-LF)

-If you are trying to understand if rate increases by the rail carriers are reasonable, the Rail Cost Adjustment Factor (RCAF) provides useful data.
-The RCAF measures the rate of inflation in railroad inputs such as labor and fuel and is calculated by the Association of American Railroads (AAR).
+If you are trying to understand if rate increases by the rail carriers are reasonable, the Rail Cost Adjustment Factor (RCAF) is a useful data point.
+The RCAF is an index formulated to represent changes in railroad costs incurred by the nation’s largest railroads.
+The RCAF measures the rate of inflation in railroad inputs and is calculated by the Association of American Railroads (AAR) and reviewed by the STB.
+Seven component indexes comprise the All-Inclusive Index: labor, fuel, materials and supplies, equipment rents, interest, depreciation, and other expenses.
 The RCAF was created for regulatory purposes and is governed by the Surface Transportation Board (STB).

 There are five indexes associated with the RCAF: